Financial aid •

 Most financial aid offices will have an appointed team member responsible for handling financial aid appeals.
-You should address your letter to that person—not “to whom it may concern.”
+Address your letter to that person—not “to whom it may concern.”

-By addressing your letter to that individual in particular, you’ll be able to demonstrate that you’ve done your research, understand the school’s protocol, and you’re taking this matter seriously.
+By addressing your letter to that individual in particular, you’ll demonstrate that you’ve done your research, understand the school’s protocol, and you’re taking this matter seriously.

 A specific reason

-A letter of extenuating circumstances is your place to outline why you’re asking for help.
+A letter of extenuating circumstances is your place to explain why you’re asking for help.

-Explain what’s happened with your parent’s career, detail ongoing medical conditions, or discuss any other specific reason you’re finding it hard to pay for college.
+Detail what’s happened with your parent’s career, describe ongoing medical conditions, or discuss any other specific reason you’re finding it hard to pay for college.

 Your appeal probably won’t be considered if you can’t provide proof of your financial need.

-After outlining the specific reason you require extra aid, you should include all of the appropriate documentation alongside your letter to prove your claims are true.
+After explaining the specific reason you require extra aid, you should include all of the appropriate documentation alongside your letter to prove your claims are true.